 - If you are unable to return to Australia and wish to continue your studies online we are happy to discuss with you on a case-by-case basis, again noting the situation changes rapidly, and importantly, not all courses and subjects, including placements, labs, or practicums are able to be delivered in an online mode.
-Please contact us at www.latrobe.edu.au/ask-us and we will be happy to discuss what your options might be.
+Please contact Ask La Trobe and we will be happy to discuss what your options might be.

-Can I return to Australia for my studies in 2021?
+When can I return to Australia for my studies?

-La Trobe University is closely monitoring the travel situation and we hope very much that borders will open soon and studies will resume as normal.
 It is not possible for the University to confirm a timeframe for this.
-Please check the Australian government Department of Home Affairs website and Australian Department of Health website regularly for updates.
+Australia’s national border and travel restrictions are managed by the Australian Government and are outside of La Trobe University’s control Please check the Australian government Department of Home Affairs website and Australian Department of Health website regularly for updates.
 Please ensure you stay up to date with news and announcements via student communications that are sent to your student email address and updated online.

 Am I eligible for a refund of OSHC for the period I was studying online offshore?

 If you choose to use the University’s preferred OSHC provider, Medibank, you may be able eligible to apply for a refund for the period of cover for when you were studying online outside Australia.